WahabLabi/Classic-Arcade-Game-Clone-Udacity-FEND/README.md

 The bugs move at random speeds which are reset after every collision or success.

 In order to play the game you have to download or clone this repo.
-Once you've got the code on your local machine then please navigate to and then open the index.html file to see the game.
+Once you've got the code on your machine then please navigate to and then open the index.html file to see the game.

-I built this game as part of my Udacity Front End Nanodegree.
-I was provided with a game engine and resources and then had to use my JavaScript Object-oriented coding skills to complete the game (and some HTML and CSS).
-I used ES6 classes as syntactic sugar over a prototype-based inheritance foundation.
+This game is one of my projects for the Front End Web Developer Nanodegree that I am doing at Udacity (https://eu.udacity.com/course/front-end-web-developer-nanodegree--nd001).
+I had to use my JavaScript Object-oriented coding skills to make the game work.
+I opted for ES6 classes as syntactic sugar over a prototype-based inheritance foundation.
+I also included some DOM manipulation and CSS styling.

-Enjoy and good luck! 🤞
+I hope you enjoy playing it!